-To attend the senior graduation ceremony seniors must have completed all academic requirements, paid any debt owed to the school, attend graduation practice and be in proper dress code for graduation.
+To participate in the senior graduation ceremony seniors must have completed all academic requirements, attend mandatory graduation practice and be in proper dress code for graduation.

 Student Academic Support

 Learning Partnerships

 Every student is assigned a mentor who acts as the primary school contact and communicator between the student's family and the school.
 Students and mentors meet daily to review grades, organization, and have talks about general academic and social issues in order to ensure student success.
 This part of our Learning Partnership brings students, parents, and staff together in a dynamic partnership that will set a course for individual student success.